-With the finale of the phenomenon that is Game of Thrones now aired, Gary Raymond looks at its impact, and at what it could mean for the art of storytelling.
+With the finale of George R.R.
+Martin‘s Game of Thrones being aired, Gary Raymond looks at its impact, & at what it could mean for the art of storytelling.

 This article contains spoilers.